JuliaLang/julia/doc/stdlib/constants.rst

    ..
 Docstring generated from Julia source

-   An object describing which version of Julia is in use.
+   A ``VersionNumber`` object describing which version of Julia is in use.

 .. variable:: LOAD_PATH